biosimulators/Biosimulators_BoolNet/docs-src/tutorial.rst

 Simulation experiments (SED-ML, KISAO)
 ++++++++++++++++++++++++++++++++++++++

 BioSimulators-BoolNet can execute simulation experiments encoded in SED-ML, using KiSAO to indicate specific algorithms and their parameters.
-Information about the algorithms (KiSAO terms), algorithm parameters (KiSAO terms), and outputs (XML XPATHs for variables) supported by BioSimulators-BoolNet is available from the `BioSimulators registry <https://biosimulators.org/simulators/boolnet>`_.
+Information about the algorithms (KiSAO terms), algorithm parameters (KiSAO terms), and outputs (XML XPaths for variables) supported by BioSimulators-BoolNet is available from the `BioSimulators registry <https://biosimulators.org/simulators/boolnet>`_.

 Example COMBINE/OMEX archives
 +++++++++++++++++++++++++++++